Long-term effects of alcohol: Pancreatitis

 Alcohol misuse is a leading cause of both acute pancreatitis and chronic pancreatitis.
 Alcoholic pancreatitis can result in severe abdominal pain and may progress to pancreatic cancer.

 Chronic pancreatitis often results in intestinal malabsorption, and can result in diabetes.

 Body composition

-Alcohol affects the nutritional state of the chronic drinkers.
+Alcohol affects the nutritional state of chronic drinkers.
 It can decrease food consumption and lead to malabsorption.
-It can create imbalance in the skeletal muscle mass and cause muscle wasting.
-Chronic consumption alcohol can also increase breakdown of important proteins in our body which can affect gene expression.
+It can also create imbalances in skeletal muscle mass and cause muscle wasting.
+Chronic consumption of alcohol can also increase the breakdown of important proteins in the body which can affect gene expression.

 Oral and dental implications

-Fetal alcohol syndrome

-The frequency, time, and amount of alcohol consumption during pregnancy can cause various dental anomalies in children with Fetal Alcohol Syndrome (FAS).
-Not only does it increase the chance of children developing cleft lip and palate, newborns will tend to show agenesis, maxillary overjet, crowded incisors, anterior open bite and diastemas.
-These dental and maxillofacial changes are thought to be caused by the teratogenic effects of alcohol on the fetus in which FAS causes an alteration in the MSX1 and MSX2 genes.
-Both genes play an important part in the maxillary process's fusion and odontogenic formation.